FreddyWordingham/mandybrot/README.md

-# mandybrot
+# Mandybrot

-Functions for sampling the Mandelbrot function, and other fractals
+Render fractals and attractors.